 Why Weekend Demand Is Higher

-Weekends in Nova Scotia are a magnet for leisure travellers.
+Weekends in Nova Scotia attract leisure travelers consistently.
 Friday and Saturday nights consistently see higher demand compared to weekdays, as people take advantage of their time off to explore.
-This pattern intensifies during peak travel seasons, with visitors flocking to popular spots like Halifax's bustling waterfront, the stunning drives of Cape Breton, and the serene coastal areas of the South Shore.
+Peak seasons intensify this pattern, with visitors seeking popular destinations like Halifax's waterfront, Cape Breton drives, and South Shore coastal areas.

 Setting the Right Minimum Stay Rules